Particular/NServiceBus.Serializers.CompatTests/README.md

 The tests are triggered by:
 * A weekly schedule
-* Whenever a new (latest) package of `NServiceBus` or `NServiceBus.Newtonsoft.Json` has been pushed to the company's myget feed.
+* Whenever a new (latest) package of `NServiceBus` or `NServiceBus.Newtonsoft.Json` has been pushed to the company's feedz.io feed.

 ## Dependencies